Yüreğir: Culture

-Yüreğir Cultural Centre in the Kazım Karabekir neighbourhood, has the largest hall in Adana with 1000-seater, that is mostly used for conferences.
-The centre also two other conference halls, both seating 200.
+Yüreğir Cultural Centre in the Kazım Karabekir neighbourhood has the largest hall in Adana, with 1000 seats.
+It is mostly used for conferences.
+The centre also has two other conference halls, both seating 200.
 The centre is owned and operated by the Yüreğir Municipality.

 Ramazanoğlu Cultural Center, in the Karşıyaka quarter, is a cultural centre of the Ministry of Culture and Tourism.
 The centre has a theatre hall, library and two exhibition halls.
 Adana Town Theatre performs regularly at the centre.